mikiec84/vectalign/README.md

 <img src="http://s9.postimg.org/a5tdgfppn/morph4.gif" width="140px">

-As stated in the [official docs] two paths must be *compatible* so that they can be morphed, which means that the **paths must be composed by the same list of SVG commands** (in terms of length and type of commands).
+As stated In the [official docs] two paths must be *compatible* so that they can be morphed, which means that the **paths must be composed by the same list of SVG commands** (in terms of length and type of commands).

 Example of **compatible paths**:
 ```a